GameServerManagers/LinuxGSM-Docs/Map-Compressor.md

-This command is used to compress maps, allowing for faster upload to clients.
+The `map-compressor` command is used to compress maps, allowing for faster upload to clients.

 # Supported Servers
 * Unreal Tournament 99